tektoncd/triggers/docs/getting-started/README.md

 [GitHub Personal Access Token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line#creating-a-token) with the following access.

 - `public_repo`
 - `admin:repo_hook`

 Next, create a secret like so with your access token.

+**NOTE**: You do NOT have to `base64` encode this access token, just copy paste it in.
+Also, the `secret` can be any string data.
+Examples: mordor-awaits, my-name-is-bill, tekton, tekton-1s-awes0me.

 ```
 apiVersion: v1